softlang/yas/languages/DGL/README.md

 ---
 ## Headline
-A language for describing graphs to be rendered eventually
+A language for describing graphs

 ---
 ## Details